nasa/harmony-gdal-adapter/tests/README.md

 ### Run

-First, edit `unittest/run-interactive.bash` and set `gdalsubsetter` to the absolute filepath on the host that contains the source code
+First, edit `tests/run-interactive.bash` and set `gdalsubsetter` to the absolute filepath on the host that contains the source code
 Then, from host

 ```
-cd unittest
+cd tests
 ./run-interactive.bash
 ```

 This brings you in to the docker container.

-Then from insdier the container,
+Then from inside the container,

 ```
 pip install -r requirements_dev.txt
-cd /home/unittest
+cd /home/tests
 pytest
 ```